luigisaetta/my-speaker-recognition/README.md

 ### Language supported
 We believe that the features we're using to recognize the speaker are largely independent from the language.

-We have test the service with:
+We have tested the service with:
 * Italian
 * English